 Days 2-5: Exploring Barcelona

-Follow our four-day sightseeing guide to make the most of your pre-cruise days in Barcelona.
+Follow our four-day sightseeing guide to maximize your pre-cruise days in Barcelona.
 Must-see sights include:

 - Eixample – Mansana de la Discordia, Casa Milà (La Pedrera), Basilica of La Sagrada Familia